Credit Card Limit For 30000 Salary: What You Can Expect

 If you go over your credit limit, the consequences can vary depending on the credit card issuer.
 In some cases, your card may simply be declined and you will not be able to make any further purchases until you bring your balance below the limit.

-However, if you have opted into an optional over-the-limit coverage program, you could also face additional fees for each billing cycle that you exceed your credit limit.
 It is important to note that your credit card company must disclose the amount of these fees before you opt in, allowing you to make an informed decision.

 If you realize that you have mistakenly opted into this program, don’t worry – you can change your preference at any time.
 However, keep in mind that if there are already fees charged during the time you were opted in, you may still be responsible for paying them.